 You may also have holiday pay, pension contributions and other responsibilities – there’s plenty of advice on the HMRC website to help.

-Insurance and licenses
+Insurance and licenses required

 You need to make sure that your business is adequately protected and complies with all local regulations.

-Coffee shop insurance costs will depend on the type of business that you intend to run, the size of the shop, and its location and building.
+Insurance costs will depend on the type of business that you intend to run, the size of the shop, and its location and building.

 You should probably budget at least £1,000 per year for insurance but be sure to get expert advice from your solicitor or accountant with experience in your local requirements and options.

-Buying a shop
+Buying & funding a coffee shop

 If all of these setup costs and work are starting to feel like they are adding up to a huge task, there is one way to shortcut everything;